AndrewCouncil/AndrewCouncil.github.io/content/posts/efficient_terminal_tools/index.md

 Terminal applications can only do so much if the surrounding terminal interface is poor.

-**For Linux and Mac**, I highly reccomend both [kitty](https://sw.kovidgoyal.net/kitty/) and [ghostty](https://ghostty.org/).
+**For Linux and Mac**, I highly recommend either [kitty](https://sw.kovidgoyal.net/kitty/) or [ghostty](https://ghostty.org/).
 Both have excellent performance and support all the fancy terminal features.
 Namely, they work with the [kitty terminal graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/) that lets you display images in the terminal!

-**For Windows**, the best I have tried is [alacritty](https://alacritty.org/index.html).
+**For Windows**, [alacritty](https://alacritty.org/index.html) is the best native option I have found.
 Not _quite_ as feature-rich in my experience, but the only tty of this class that is windows-native (that I have found).

-**Also important:** install a [nerdfont](https://www.nerdfonts.com/)!
-A lot of programs depend on this to display helpful icons and indicators.
+**Also important:** Install a [Nerd Font](https://www.nerdfonts.com/)!
+Many programs depend on these for icons.

 ---